omniafinibus/Software-Design/0_SD11/README.md

 Your program should compare these three integers, and display the value of the largest (e.g. “The maximum value is 56.”).
 If all three numbers are equal, the program should display the message “All numbers are equal.”.
-Again, first provide the flow chart of the program and then implement the code!
+Again, first create the flow chart of the program and then implement the code!

 **Goal:** Practice using conditional statements and comparisons.